island-is/island.is/libs/application/templates/inao/README.md

-# Applications for Icelandic National Audit Office, Ríkisendurskoðun
+# Applications for the Icelandic National Audit Office, Ríkisendurskoðun